Tsedtopia/Student_District_Analysis/README.md

 Analysis & Challenges:

+The new data shows that Thomas High School

 In order to add to the correlation of budget to passing test score it would have been useful to have information on each school testing preparation data.